guettli/git-tips/README.md

 If you are unsure, use `restore` for files and `revert` for published history.

 Be careful with `reset`, especially after pushing.
 If unsure, use `revert`, not `reset`.

-## ripgrep: recursive grep which respects .gitignore

-[ripgrep](https://github.com/BurntSushi/ripgrep): recursive grep which respects .gitignore

-Handy if there are huge directories in your Git repo that you usually want to skip.

 ## delete merged branches